Mobile Menu

 Recent Trends – US dollar exchange rate

 Major volatility has characterized the 2020 to 2025 period, as the Canadian dollar was repeatedly influenced by external shocks and shifting economic fundamentals.
 Early in the period, the currency rebounded due to rising oil prices and signs of economic recovery following the onset of the COVID-19 pandemic.
-However, the US economy's faster recovery soon steered sustained depreciation for the loonie, particularly as investors directed funds toward the comparatively stronger US dollar.
+However, the US economy's faster recovery soon led to sustained loonie depreciation, particularly as investors directed funds toward the comparatively stronger US dollar.
 Short-term boosts from geopolitical events, such as the Russian invasion of Ukraine, drove temporary surges in demand for Canadian energy exports, but these effects proved transitory as global capital flows once again favored the US.
 Divergent monetary policy responses—while both the Bank of Canada and the US Federal Reserve raised rates to curb inflation—the US dollar remained a more attractive vehicle for global investment, reinforcing the loonie's relative weakness.
 Ongoing trade tensions and episodic disputes, especially surrounding North American tariffs and negotiations, have created persistent uncertainty, amplifying currency volatility and undermining investor sentiment.

 Show more